The Propane Efficiency Checklist: How to Make the Most of Every Gallon

 Cleaning and Maintaining Propane-Powered Appliances

-Propane-powered appliances — including heating systems, water heaters, ovens, ranges, dryers, fireplaces, and outdoor equipment — also contribute to overall system efficiency.
+Propane-powered appliances, such as heating systems, water heaters, ovens, ranges, dryers, fireplaces, and outdoor equipment, also contribute to overall system efficiency.
 Appliances that are clean and properly maintained tend to operate more smoothly and consistently.

 Helpful appliance maintenance steps include: